SeaGL/seagl.github.io/_posts/2015-10-21-QA-deb-nicholson.md

 Well, we've seen some really big changes to the patent landscape in a short amount of time.
-In the US, we went from almost no software patents to an exponential increase in patenting in computing which lead to a huge uptick in software patent agression.
+In the US, we went from almost no software patents to an exponential increase in patenting in computing which lead to a huge uptick in software patent aggression.
 For a while, it seemed like nothing could be done but there's been lots of progress; both in community awareness and understanding what can be done.
 Finally, the Supreme Court addressed the scope of patentability twice last year and I'll talk about how that is affecting